How to Get Second Citizenship for Children

 Citizenship by Investment for Children

 Many Caribbean island nations offer these programs, allowing you to get citizenship by making a sizable donation or real estate investment.
-While the investment generally isn’t ever a good one, you receive your commoditized citizenship very quickly.
+Despite the investment’s generally low return, you gain citizenship very quickly.

 I tried this process for myself.
 First in Dominica, where I started but then stopped the process because I was too busy to keep up with the paperwork.
 And then I finally went through the full process in St. Lucia several years ago and became a St. Lucian citizen.